bucs110/final-project-fall20-ravioli/README.md

  *![gui design](assets/gui_design_victory.jpg)
  This is the screen the player sees if they win the game.

-    * For example, if your program has a start screen, game screen, and game over screen, you should include a wireframe / screenshot / drawing of each one and a short description of the components
 * << You should also have a screenshot of each screen for your final GUI >>

 ***